 This award is given to both undergraduate and graduate students from the Department of Fire Protection Engineering (FPE).
 The scholarship was established to award students for their exemplary dedication to academics as well as service to the FPE Department and it is merit-based.
 These scholarships are funded by the generous donations of alumni, corporate sponsors, and friends of the department.
 To apply, download and complete the application (PDF) and deliver it to the Salamander mailbox or Professor Jim Milke's office by 4:30 p.m. on April 24.

 GRA position for incoming M.S. students via the John L. Bryan Chair endowment:

-The John L. Bryan Chair endowment provides full support for one Graduate Research Assistantship (GRA) every year.
+The John L. Bryan Chair endowment provides full support for up to two Graduate Research Assistantship (GRA) every year.
 The support is provided to outstanding, incoming Master of Science (MS) students, domestic or international, in the FPE department and is awarded on a competitive basis.

-The support goes to an individual who has already applied or will be applying to the FPE M.S. program.
-Identification of a research project and a M.S. thesis faculty advisor are welcome but are not required.
-The recipient of the John L. Bryan GRA Award is expected to complete the proposed research project under the supervision of a member of the Faculty of the FPE Department.
+The support goes to individuals who have already applied or will be applying to the FPE M.S. program.
+Identification of a research project and a M.S. thesis faculty advisor are welcome, but not required.
+The recipients of the John L. Bryan GRA Award are expected to complete the proposed research project under the supervision of a member of the Faculty of the FPE Department.

-The John L. Bryan GRA Award includes standard tuition credits (up to 25), health benefits, and a stipend (approximately $31k).
+The John L. Bryan GRA Award includes standard tuition credits (up to 25), health benefits, and a stipend (approximately $32k).
 The duration of the support is up to 12 months.
-If additional support is needed, the Department will seek to provide additional funds, possibly through a Teaching Assistantship or through funds made available by the Faculty advisor of the Awardee.
+A (new) requirement of this award is that the Awardees agree to serve as Teaching Assistants for one course during both the Fall and Spring terms (1/2 TA positions).

-Meet the 2019 JLB Chair Award recipient, Ashlynne Orcurto!
+Meet the 2020 JLB Chair Award recipient, Joe Alascio!